vhscom/lumpen-radio/README.md

 ## Digging in

 To learn more about React Native and how this app is built check out [the slides](https://slides.com/vhs/streaming-audio-react-native/) originating from [my talk](https://www.meetup.com/React-Chicago/events/222510246/) on <time datetime="2015-06-30 18:00">30 Jun 2015</time>.
-Additional materials will become available following a [free Webcast](https://www.oreilly.com/pub/e/3483) offered in partnership with O'Reilly Media (scheduled <time datetime="2015-08-27 18:00">27 Aug 2015</time>).
+There's also a [free Webcast](https://www.oreilly.com/pub/e/3483) on app construction given for O'Reilly Media on <time datetime="2015-08-27 18:00">27 Aug 2015</time>.

 ## File Structure